rydmike/flex_color_scheme_docs/README.md

 # flex_color_scheme_docs

-This is the documentation repository for the Flutter **FlexColorScheme** package found on pub.dev [here](https://pub.dev/packages/flex_color_scheme) that has its public code repository is on GitHub [here](https://github.com/rydmike/flex_color_scheme).
+Documentation repository for the Flutter **FlexColorScheme** package found on pub.dev [here](https://pub.dev/packages/flex_color_scheme) that has its public code repository is on GitHub [here](https://github.com/rydmike/flex_color_scheme).